 Treks, Special Seminars, Networking, and Career Advising

-To round out their experience, Finance Track students are required to participate in at least one off-campus event: New York Finance Day, London Banking Days, Boston Investment Management Day, or the Asia Finance Trek.
+To round out your experience, Track students are encouraged to participate in at least one onsite event such as, but not limited to: New York Finance Day, London Banking Days, or the Boston Investment Management Day.

-Outside of the classroom, the Finance Track offers sponsored seminars, networking opportunities with alumni and practitioners, academic and career advising, and social events over the course of the two-year tenure at MIT Sloan.
+Outside of the classroom, the Finance Track offers sponsored seminars, networking opportunities with alumni and practitioners, academic and career counseling, and social events throughout your two-year tenure at MIT Sloan.

 "The relationships that we forged helped us to turn out a better project.
 We were able to test our hypotheses with the people that we spoke with every single day.
 And really, I think the friendships that you develop really propel the work that you’re doing."

 “Because of the diversity of our backgrounds, when we hit the ground in Tanzania it almost was a natural play where different people assume different roles.”

 “I love being in a place that is such a nexus of people and ideas — people coming to learn something new and to define themselves.
 Being a part of that process is a real honor and a real gift.”

 “I knew about American business, but not enough about what’s really become a global economy. … You can read about it all you want, but there’s no substitute for being there and seeing the context and seeing how completely different these [other countries] are.”

 “At MIT Sloan you have a lot of opportunities to explore entrepreneurship.
 Especially in a place like Kampala where you have a lot of development, entrepreneurship can be very exciting.”

 “The conditions in the neighborhoods we were visiting were different than what we realized before getting there.
 Beyond that, what was surprising was that there weren’t surprises!”